InQuest/iocextract/README.md

 >> A. Maybe, but you should consider using the `--strip-urls` CLI flag (or the `strip=True` parameter in the library), and you may still get some extra garbage in your output.
 If you're extracting from HTML, consider using something like [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to first isolate the text content, and then pass that to iocextract, [like this](https://gist.github.com/rshipp/d399491305c5d293357a800d5a51b0aa).

 > Q. Extracting IOCs that have not been defanged, from binary data like executables, or very large inputs?
->> A. There is a very simplistic version of this available when running as library, but it requires the `defang_data=False` parameter and could potentially miss some of the IOCs.
+>> A. There is a very simplistic version of this available when running as a library, but it requires the `defang_data=False` parameter and could potentially miss some of the IOCs.
 The regex in iocextract is designed to be flexible to catch defanged IOCs.
 If you're unable to collect the information you need, consider using something like [Cacador](https://github.com/sroberts/cacador) instead.

 More Details
 ------------